enspiral/handbook/people.md

 # People

-Overview of individual engagement

-Governed by people agreement

-Member agreement

-Member list? link to website?

-Member processes
-- add contributor link
+Coming soon!

+In this section....

+Overview of different ways people engage as individuals at Enspiral

-- how to add a new member
+How to become a contributor
-- buddy system

-onboarding/offboarding contributors and members

-individual contribution and re-opt in process
+Individual opt-in and contribution process

+Onboarding documentation

+Link to People Agreement

+Link to list of Members